spanceac/pic18-secure-bootloader/README.md

 - bootloader reads from a reserved area in flash the `size` of the flashed firmware
 - bootloader reads and computes the SHA256 checksum of the flashed firmware(on a count of `size` bytes from previous step)
 - bootloader reads from a reserved area in flash the `signature` of the flashed firmware
-- with the information obtained from steps above, bootloader calls the cryptographic validation function and decides whether to execute or not to the flashed firmware
+- with the information obtained from steps above, bootloader calls the cryptographic validation function and decides whether to execute or not user's firmware

 Without using these two repos bellow, this bootloader would not have been possible: